NXLog Agent buffering and flow control

 NXLog Agent’s flow control functionality provides automatic, zero-configuration handling of many cases where buffering would otherwise be required.
 Flow control takes effect when the following sequence of events occurs in a route:

-1. A processor or output module instance cannot process log events at the incoming rate.
+1. A processor or output module instance cannot process data at the incoming rate.

 2. That module instance’s log queue becomes full.

-3. An input, processor, or output module instance has flow control enabled (the default).
+3. An input, processor, or output module instance has flow control switched on (the default).

-In this case, flow control will cause the input or processor module instance to suspend processing until the succeeding instance is ready to accept more logs.
+In this case, flow control will cause the input or processor module instance to suspend processing until the succeeding instance is ready to accept more data.

 You can configure flow control settings per module instance.
-If two succeeding module instances in a route have conflicting flow control settings, disabled flow control takes precedence.
+If two succeeding module instances in a route have conflicting flow control settings, switched off flow control takes precedence.

-When a route contains multiple output instances, it is possible to turn off flow control for one output instance so that it will not suspend log processing for the entire route if it is blocked.
-In this case, the preceding input or processor module instance will continue to process logs and forward them to the output instances.
-The blocked output instance will discard events until it recovers.
+When a route contains multiple output instances, it is possible to turn off flow control for one output instance so that it will not suspend processing for the entire route if it is blocked.
+In this case, the preceding input or processor module instance will continue to process data and forward it to the output instances.
+The blocked output instance will discard data until it recovers.

 Read and write buffers